GerHobbelt/owemdjee/README.md

 - **tensorflow-docs** [📁](./tensorflow-docs) [🌐](https://github.com/GerHobbelt/tensorflow-docs) -- TensorFlow documentation
 - **tensorflow-io** [📁](./tensorflow-io) [🌐](https://github.com/GerHobbelt/tensorflow-io) -- TensorFlow I/O is a collection of file systems and file formats that are not available in TensorFlow's built-in support.
 A full list of supported file systems and file formats by TensorFlow I/O can be found [here](https://www.tensorflow.org/io/api_docs/python/tfio).
 - **tensorflow-text** [📁](./tensorflow-text) [🌐](https://github.com/GerHobbelt/tensorflow-text) -- TensorFlow Text provides a collection of text related classes and ops ready to use with TensorFlow 2.0.
 The library can perform the preprocessing regularly required by text-based models, and includes other features useful for sequence modeling not provided by core TensorFlow.
+- **termcolor** [📁](./termcolor) [🌐](https://github.com/GerHobbelt/termcolor) --   a header-only C++ library for printing colored messages to the terminal.
+Termcolor uses ANSI color formatting, so you can use it on every system that is used such terminals (most *nix systems, including Linux and Mac OS).

+  On MS Windows the Windows API is used instead of escape codes but some limitations apply (not everything is supported).
+That's why it's recommended to enter virtual terminal processing mode and set the TERMCOLOR_USE_ANSI_ESCAPE_SEQUENCES macro to trick termcolor to use ANSI color codes.

 - **tessconfigs** [📁](../../thirdparty/tessconfigs) [🌐](https://github.com/GerHobbelt/tessconfigs) -- Tesseract Config files
 - **tessdata** [📁](../../thirdparty/tessdata) [🌐](https://github.com/GerHobbelt/tessdata) -- trained models for Tesseract.
 These have models for legacy tesseract engine (--oem 0) as well as the new LSTM neural net based engine (--oem 1).
 The LSTM models (--oem 1) in these files have been updated to the integerized versions of [tessdata_best](https://github.com/tesseract-ocr/tessdata_best) on GitHub.
 So, they should be faster but probably a little less accurate than tessdata_best.
 - **tessdata_best** [📁](../../thirdparty/tessdata_best) [🌐](https://github.com/GerHobbelt/tessdata_best) -- the best trained models for the [Tesseract Open Source OCR Engine](https://github.com/tesseract-ocr/tesseract).
 These models only work with the LSTM OCR engine of Tesseract 4 / 5.